Indian Harbour, Nova Scotia: Schools

 Indian Harbour has had three schools in its history.
 The first school was built in 1878 and is said to have burnt down; it was located on the Government Wharf Road, 50 yards from the Baptist church.
 In 1891 the second school was built where East St. Margaret's Elementary currently stands.
-This school served the communities of Hackett's Cove, Indian Harbour and Peggy's Cove.
+This school served the communities of Hacketts Cove, Indian Harbour and Peggy's Cove.
 On November 18, 1958, East St Margaret's Elementary School opened its doors.
 The school served grades primary to twelve; in 1966 the grades were reduced to primary to eight; when Tantallon Junior High opened in 1972, the grades were reduced to primary to six.
 Today East St. Margaret's is still serving Indian Harbour.
 The school has room for 198 students.